josephlewisjgl/Human-VAD-VSA/README.md

 If you are not interested in collecting poses you can:
 * Run your own pose estimator on the data to get it into the same structure as that in `/data/<train/test>_tracked_poses.csv`
-* Use the pre-extracted poses and start from 02_AnomalyDetection.ipynb
+* Or use the pre-extracted poses and start from 02_AnomalyDetection.ipynb

 01_CollectPoses.ipynb:
 * Detect poses and build structured dataset for training frames with the edge and post-hoc systems